gjassoah/fd-conferences/content/events/2020-10-05-bCANCELLEDb_Symplectic_singularities_in_geometry_and_representation_theory.md

 +++
-title = "<b>CANCELLED</b>: Symplectic singularities in geometry and representation theory" note = "May be rescheduled in 2021" date = 2020-10-05 enddate = 2020-10-09
+title = "Symplectic singularities in geometry and representation theory" warning = "CANCELLED" note = "May be rescheduled in 2021" date = 2020-10-05 enddate = 2020-10-09